-I am an Assistant Professor of History and Social Science Education Coordinator at Northwest Missouri State University.
+I am an Associate Professor of History and Social Studies Education Coordinator at Northwest Missouri State University.
 I am also co-editor with Dr. Dawn Gilley of Scholastica: An Undergraduate Research Journal of the Humanities.
 Together, we direct Digital Humanities Northwest which serves as a platform for larger faculty-driven projects.

 In 2016 I was awarded The Excellence in Learning, Teaching, and Technology Award from Northwest for my work on Digital History.
 The same year, the University of Nebraska at Kearney published my first chapter in Just Plains Folks: Studies of the People of the Great Plains.

 I received my Ph.D. and M.A. from the University of Nebraska-Lincoln.
 I was a graduate teaching assistant and research assistant for many professors and a variety of projects.
 I have served as a research assistant on Railroads and The Making of Modern America, under Will Thomas, building and analyzing the content in the project.
 Will’s significant work as a digital historian has propelled my interest in what we can do with technology to analyze and create an understanding of history in new ways.
 I have also served as a Senior Research Assistant on Civil War Washington, under Ken Winkle, Susan Lawrence, and Ken Price, generating, analyzing and discovering content relating to the nation’s capital during the Civil War.
 Winkle’s steady leadership through a deep understanding of the Civil War and Lincoln’s activity coupled with Price’s desire for solid digital humanities projects slowed the project but also developed an understanding of the value of well-crafted publications, whether they were digital or print.